iterative/dvc.org/content/docs/use-cases/experiment-bookkeeping.md

 Some things you can do with `dvc experiments`:

-- Automatic bookkeeping of all changes to the project before you run each experiment.
+- Automatic bookkeeping of changes to data dependencies, code, parameters, artifacts and metrics when you run each experiment.
 - Define one or more experiments for future execution (locally or on a remote machine).
 - List and compare previous experiments in a consolidated way (order and filter